Location: Amsterdam, The Netherlands

 Level of participation: 5 – go mad in the streets of Amsterdam

 Birthday celebrations for royalty are supposed to involve tea and polite conversation, but the Dutch like to give theirs a more rollicking party.
-Formerly, this holiday honoured Queen Beatrix (though it was held on the birth date of her mother Queen Juliana) but following the recent abdication of the Queen, 2014 will honour her son Willem-Alexander and be renamed King's Day.
+Formerly, this holiday honoured Queen Beatrix (though it was held on the birth date of her mother Queen Juliana) but following the abdication of the Queen in 2013, the day now honours her son Willem-Alexander and was renamed King's Day.
 This nationwide holiday in Amsterdam in particular is a crazy, wonderful madhouse celebration.
 There’s a free market throughout the city (anyone can sell anything they like), street parties, live music, dense crowds and lots of beer.
 The canals fill with boats and the streets with people, who come from all around the country and beyond.
 The entire city is given over to partying, so that it’s a rambling, disorganised, exhilarating day in the city streets, which are all but turned orange as people wear anything and everything in that colour.
 This is less because it’s the national colour than the fact that the King’s royal lineage goes back to William of Orange.
 Happy birthday!

 Essentials: Do as the Amsterdammers do and cover yourself head to toe in orange.